Prashant4M/-Deriving-insights-from-Twitter-Using-IBM-Watson-Personality-Insights-service/README.md

 # Deriving insights from Twitter Using IBM Watson Personality Insights Service
 I was inspired to do this kind of project because writing(the mind thoughts) tells you the different personality traits about a person.
-To build a such type of system I suppose to use twitter(www.twitter.com) to get the tweets data of any person.
+To build a such type of system I suppose to use twitter(https://www.twitter.com) to get the tweets data of any person.
+## File Details
+- Traits_Data(Folder): This folder contains the personality traits scores of different bollywood actors/actress.
+- Final_Celebrities_Data.csv : This csv file contains tha image link,actor name and his/her twitter handle used to parse the list of twitter handles
+- GetTraitsStats.py : This file contains the python code used to calculate scores.
-# Approach
+## Approach
 * Getting the twitter account details
 * Geting tweets of any particular user
 * Preprocessing and cleaning the tweets
 * Using Personality Insights instance
 * Save the respose as a csv or json file
+* See the score and interpreing the values

-# Getting the twitter account details
+###### Getting the twitter account details
 The list of Twitter-active
 Indian celebrities and their Twitter handles was gathered using statistics available in social media analytics website [Socialbakers](https://www.socialbakers.com).
-# Geting tweets of any particular user
+###### Geting tweets of any particular user
 For retrieving the tweets I used:
 - [GetOldTweets](https://pypi.org/project/GetOldTweets3/) : A Python 3 library and a corresponding command line utility for accessing old tweets.
-# Preprocessing and cleaning the tweets
+###### Preprocessing and cleaning the tweets
 The collected tweets cannot directly be used for personality determination for several reasons.
 - Some of the tweets may be retweets.
 The retweets are